Your Complete Guide To Volcano Boarding In León, Nicaragua

 León can start to feel small after a couple of days but there are some awesome activities that can be done on a budget.
 First things first, let’s talk food.
 Coco Calala has people leaving raving reviews about their food, and they have a swimming pool open for use for patrons.
 Soaking in the tranquil setting while splashing around is a good way to spend a hot day.

-Lastly, consider visiting Las Peñitas, a beach located just 30 minutes away by bus from León and make a day trip out of it.
+Consider visiting Las Peñitas, a beach located just 30 minutes away by bus from León and make a day trip out of it.
 This guide by Along Dusty Roads has all the information you need on enjoying the beach, surfing, and visiting the local nature preserve.
+Lastly, there’s a free walking tour offered in the area (tips highly recommended), which is a great way to learn more about the city’s history, food, local markets, culture, and more.